Til7701/nonel/README.md

 ## JLink

-JLink creates a custom JRE, which only contains the classes needed for this application.
-It is configured via the `javafx-maven-plugin` and called by the `javafx:jlink` goal.
+JLink builds the application into a native binary and creates a custom JRE, which only contains the classes needed for this application.
+It is configured via the
+`javafx-maven-plugin` and called by the `javafx:jlink` goal.
 By adding the following to the plugin configuration, a lot of things are removed.
 These are not important for the end user.